-In college when most of my friends were rushing to join sororities and eating breakfast, lunch, dinner and snacks at the cafeteria instead of at home, I was still hung up on high school.
+In college when most of my friends were rushing to join sororities and eating breakfast, lunch, and dinner at the cafeteria instead of at home, I was still hung up on high school.
 I mourned my freshmen through senior year far longer than just the summer before college.
 (And far longer than any of my friends seemed to!)
 Granted, while the majority of my core group of friends in high school traveled to Southern California for college, I stayed at home.
 I didn’t have the change in scenery they did to distract me from missing the days when I got to see them everyday in class and in between classes and after school and on the weekends.
 A part of me felt I was still stuck in the past, longing for something I would never get back.

 It was like everyone was moving on with their lives and, for some reason, I didn’t get the memo.

 Of course, a ton has changed since my lonely first months in college.
 I eventually met new friends and developed a new rhythm to my life.
 However, infuriatingly, I’ve also figured out I’m prone to realizing what a good time I was having after the fact.
-Specifically, in college, I remember constantly thinking last semester was sooo much better than this one – Every! semester! – instead of enjoying the weeks while I was experiencing them.